 The cellular reception you receive while on campus will vary depending upon a number of factors, including who your carrier is, the type of phone you use, and where you’re physically located at the time.
 Poor reception typically isn’t a problem for the vast majority of our users, but if you find you can’t get a good signal while outside on our campus, you should contact your cellular provider.

 The SOU Mobile app gives you access to the latest SOU news and events; our athletics schedule; the campus directory; a map of our campus provided by Google, complete with building floorplans; and more.

 All SOU employees with an office should have a desk telephone.
 If you are a SOU employee and you do not currently have a desk phone, contact your Computing Coordinator.
 Analog telephones are provided for free and digital phones are available for a nominal fee.
 A small labor fee is also charged to upgraded from an analog telephone to a digital telephone.

 If you are a SOU employee and would like to learn more about your phone and its features, voicemail, long distance calling, and how to set up your desk phone to forward calls to your cell phone, please visit the telephone section of our knowledgebase.

-When changing offices, please contact IT through your Computing Coordinator a week in advance, if possible, so our telecom department has enough time to prepare.
+When changing offices, please use the Office Move form, or contact IT through your Computing Coordinator a week in advance, if possible, so our telecom department has enough time to prepare.
 This will help ensure that there are no interruptions in your phone service.